ppy/osu-wiki/news/2022-05-20-beatmap-spotlights-season-6-spring-2022-high-speed.md

 [Chroma - Made In Love [Rei's MAXIMUM]](https://osu.ppy.sh/beatmapsets/1028944#fruits/2151543), mapped by [Bunnrei](https://osu.ppy.sh/users/829284)

-There are few maps in osu!catch I can think of that is mapped to the song as well as Bunnrei's MAXIMUM for Made in Love.
+There are few maps in osu!catch I can think of that is mapped to the song as well as Bunnrei's MAXIMUM for *Made in Love*.

 The map masterfully manages to convey all of the distinct parts of the song in a way that highlights each section's own distinct theme.
-Whether it be the less dense introduction, the more technical and synth heavy middle, or the denser streams mapped near the end, everything is mapped in a way that highlights noises and themes in the song.
+Whether it be the less dense introduction, the more technical and synth-heavy middle, or the denser streams mapped near the end, everything is mapped in a way that highlights noises and themes in the song.

-While its not the most technical or difficult map that Bunnrei has ever mapped, this map is one that any experienced fruit catcher can enjoy for themselves.
+While not the most technical or difficult map Bunnrei has ever mapped, this map is one that any experienced fruit catcher can enjoy for themselves.

 *described and primarily suggested by [wonjae](https://osu.ppy.sh/users/5032045)*